 Bonefish Plentiful Here Year-Round

-Liveaboard Season: The JAF2 is in Isla de Juventud for peak season only from March 7 through June 27, when bonefish, permit, and jacks are all present.
+Peak Season: Peak season for Isla de Juventud runs from February 20th through July 17, when bonefish, permit, and jacks are all present.

 Peak season is also the best time to try for a Caribbean Grand Slam—tarpon, permit, and bonefish in one day.
 Each season produces numerous Grand Slams and a few Super Grand Slams, which means a tarpon, bonefish, permit, and snook in one day.
 Migratory tarpon average between 15 and 30 pounds, and up to 100 pounds are regularly spotted, and shots at permit are frequent.